First Trimester

 Engaging in 20-30 minutes of cardio will help process the pregnancy hormones while flooding your body with endorphins, giving you that extra boost in energy.
 While it’s the last thing you may want to do, it may be the very antidote that’s needed.

-Nap regularly
+Nap Regularly

 The fatigue, especially in the first and third trimesters, is real.
 Trying to get through the day by not resting your body is not only going to exacerbate any physical symptoms, but also make for a more fragile nervous system and state of mind.
 We live in a productivity culture which creates a complex around feeling anxious, fearful, and sadness when we are not able to tackle everything on our to-do list as a reflection of our worth and value.
 But let this be your reminder that making a brand-new human inside your body is maybe the most productive thing you can do.
 So even when you’re laying on the couch sleeping, you’re winning!

-This modality can be incredibly helpful for increasing blood flow and processing hormones, which in turn helps address a handful of said side effects all at once.
+Acupuncture can be incredibly helpful for increasing blood flow and processing hormones, which in turn helps address a handful of said side effects all at once.
 Ideally you receive weekly treatment for the first trimester (and again in the last month of pregnancy to prime your body for giving birth).
 Furthermore, besides the physical benefits, scheduling this time for yourself to rest and hopefully quiet the mind is self-care and can go a long way for your mental health.

 Breathe